phetsims/vector-addition/doc/implementation-notes.md

     SumComponentVectorNode
 ```

 These class hierarchies make sense, and feel natural when you work with them.
-But there are a couple of things to be aware of:
+But there are a couple of things to be aware of (the "gotchas" mentioned above):

 * Classes in both hierarchies have a bit too much knowledge of their associated `VectorSet` and `Graph`.
 See https://github.com/phetsims/vector-addition/issues/234.
 This increases coupling, and (depending on what you
 need to change) can make it difficult to change `VectorSet` or `Graph` without affecting vector classes.